mattsta/actionboard/README.md

 *   **Dependency Injection:** Core components like configuration and action registry are managed via FastAPI's dependency injection for better testability and maintainability.
 *   **Centralized Logging:** Standardized logging for application events.
 *   **`uv` Managed:** Uses `uv` for package management and virtual environments.
+*   **User-Managed Configurations:** Configuration files are stored in a `user_config/` directory at the project root, outside the main application package.

 ## Architecture